physiodatatoolbox/docs/docs/tutorial/basics.md

      - In the ECG plot there are two R-peaks clearly higher than the other R-peaks at around 500 s and 1100 s.
 This does not necessarily mean these peaks are faulty, but it is worth checking out.
      - In the IBI plot there are a few clear outliers around 300 and 900 s, with high IBI values, and some possible outliers between 400 and 600 s and around 1100 s, with low IBI values.
       > Note that deviating QRS waves can also be detected by using the **View R-Waves** button, introduced in version 0.6.2 ([info](..\user-guide\physioanalyzer-modules\ecg-module.html#view-r-waves)).
  - Zoom in (by selecting an area with the right mouse button) at the high R-peak around 500s.
 Notice that this peak is not a 'real' R-peak, but an extra peak between two R-peaks, resulting in two short IBIs.
-The R-peak can be removed by selecting an area covering the faulty R-peak (using the left mouse button), and selecting **Disregard R-Peaks in selected section**.
-The disregarded region is visualized in the **R-Skip** graph above the ECG plot.
+The R-peak can be removed by selecting an area covering the faulty R-peak (using the left mouse button), and selecting **Disable R-Peak detection in the selected section**.
+The disregarded region is visualized in the **R-Reject** graph above the ECG plot.
 Notice how removing this R-peak also corrects the faulty IBIs at this time point.

    {% include image.html
-            img="tutorial\ECG_Faulty_R-Peak-2.png"
+            img="tutorial\ecg-peak-rejection.gif"
-            title="R-Peak rejection1"
+            title="R-Peak rejection"
             id="rPeakRejection1"
             caption="Selecting and disregarding an R-peak." %}

-  {% include image.html
-            img="tutorial\ECG_Faulty_R-Peak-3.png"
-            title="R-Peak rejection 2"
-            id="rPeakRejection2"
-            caption="Newly created R-skip zone." %}

  - Zoom in at the 300 s outliers in the IBI plot and notice how this is caused by missing R-waves in the ECG signal, resulting in two instances of doubly long IBIs.
-Since R-peaks cannot be manually added in this version of the toolbox, correction must involve removing the bad IBIs.
+This tutorial focusses on how to remove erroneous IBIs.
+Alternatively, you can manually add missing R-peaks as described [here](..\user-guide\physioanalyzer-modules/ecg-module.html#adding-r-peaks).
  - The IBI artifacts can be manually corrected in a similar manner as removing the R-Peak.
 Zoom in to the IBI artifact at 274 s, and, using the left mouse button, select an area covering the IBI.
 Subsequently, select **Disregard IBIs in selected section** from the menu.
 The toolbox will now refrain from using any IBIs located inside this newly inserted **IBI skip zone**, which is visualized in the **IBI-skip** graph.

    {% include image.html
-            img="tutorial\ECG_Faulty_IBI-1.png"
+            img="tutorial\ibi-rejection.gif"
-            title="IBI rejection 1"
+            title="IBI rejection"
             id="ibiRejection1"
-            caption="IBI artifacts." %}

-  {% include image.html
-            img="tutorial\ECG_Faulty_IBI-2.png"
-            title="IBI rejection 2"
-            id="ibiRejection2"
-            caption="Select and disregard IBI." %}
+            caption="Selecting and disregarding erroneous IBIs." %}

+Note, to remove an inserted rejection zone, add a new zone the covers the zone you want to remove and select the opposite option.
+See the [Data Viewers](..\user-guide\data-viewers.html#the-physioanalyzer-viewer) page for more information.

- - Since manually removing individual IBIs can be time consuming, a better approach may be to adjust the **Maximum IBI value** setting in this particular PhysioAnalyzer.
+ - Since manually removing individual IBIs can be time consuming, a better approach may be to adjust the automatic IBI filtering this particular PhysioAnalyzer.
 Zoom the IBI plot completely out by double clicking it.
-Notice how the correct IBIs in this file are never located above 1.3 s.
-Click the **View/Edit Settings** button in the ECG tab and set the **Maximum IBI** value to `1.3`.
-After clicking **Ok**, the ECG module will automatically remove all IBIs above the said threshold.
-In the IBI graph, these automatically rejected IBIs are displayed as diamonds and are not used to generate the Instantaneous Heart Rate (IHR), which is calculated by interpolating all non-rejected IBIs.
+Notice how the correct IBIs in this file are never located above 1.3 s, or below 0.5 s (zoom in to verify).
+Click the **Settings** button in the ECG tab and set the **Maximum IBI** value to `1.3` and the **Minimum IBI value** to `0.5`.
+After clicking **Ok**, the ECG module will automatically remove all IBIs outside of these thresholds.
+ <br>In the IBI graph, these automatically rejected IBIs are displayed as diamonds and are not used to generate the Instantaneous Heart Rate (IHR), which is calculated by interpolating all non-rejected IBIs.
 Note that adjusting the settings within the PhysioAnalyzer Viewer will only affect the current file.
 Other files are not affected and keep the settings as originally specified when the PhysioAnalyzer was created.
+Note that only clear outliers can be removed using thresholds.
+Other erroneous R-peaks and IBIs must be removed manually using rejection zones.

     {% include image.html
             img="tutorial\ECG_Edit_Settings.png"